 What is Advent?

-The season of Advent (Latin adventus, "coming") marks the beginning of the church year.
-In the Western churches, it encompasses four Sundays, beginning with the Sunday nearest to November 30 and ending on Christmas Eve.
-In Eastern Orthodox churches, Advent is longer, usually beginning on November 15.
+The Christian world doesn't observe Advent in the same way.
+Variations in observances of Advent are found in different branches of the faith.
+In the Western churches, for instance, Advent encompasses four consecutive Sundays, beginning with the Sunday nearest to November 30 and ending on Christmas Eve.
+However, in Eastern Orthodox churches, Advent is longer, usually beginning on November 15.

 History of Advent

-Historically, Advent is a period of fasting, repentance, and preparation for Christ's second coming and the Day of Judgment.
+Historically, Advent is a period of fasting, repentance, and preparation for the Second Coming of Jesus Christ second coming and the Day of Judgment.
 It is unknown exactly when Christians began to observe Advent.

 The most popular non-religious observance of Advent is the Advent Calendar, usually made of several layers of cardboard or paper.
 Children open a new "door" each day of Advent to reveal a small toy or chocolate treat.